CESNET/Nemea/aggregation/index.md

 ---

 ## Description
-Universal aggregation module (aggregator) for UniRec records.
+Universal aggregation module (agg) for UniRec records.
 The main goal of this module is to aggregate receiving UniRec records due to rules specified by user.
 Rules can be combination of any implemented function with **only one** restriction, that **only one** aggregation function can be assigned to a field.
 This restriction is a result of module in place processing design.

 User has to specify parameters for processing including aggregation key fields and other with aggregation function which will be applied to it.
 [There](./index.md#aggregation-functions) you can find list currently available functions.